Gofven/flowback-backend/README.md

 python manage.py createsuperuser
 ```

-Alternatively, you can access the docer container by running the following command:
+Alternatively, you can access the docker container by running the following command:
 ```
 docker exec -ti <container_name> bash
 ```